Methodology

 A usable standard is not a rigid template.
 It is:

-- A well-defined schema for the objects that matter — plants, authorizations, contracts, counterparties, financials, operational records.
+- A well-defined schema for the objects that matter — plants, permits, contracts, counterparties, financials, operating records.

-- Source-linked values — every extracted data point carries a pointer back to its original document and page.
+- Source-linked values — every extracted value points back to the original document and page.

-- Confidence metadata — for each value, an explicit statement of how reliable the extraction is and why.
+- Per-field confidence — for each value, how reliable the extraction is and why.

-- Machine-readable — exportable to JSON or an equivalent structured format so downstream systems (risk models, portfolio trackers, regulatory reporting) can consume it without manual intervention.
+- Machine-readable — exportable to JSON or equivalent, so downstream systems (credit models, portfolio trackers, regulatory reporting) can consume it without manual intervention.

 None of these properties are exotic.
-They are simply non-negotiable if the data is ever going to become a real asset.
+They are the minimum if the data is ever going to become a real asset.

 AIP Engine

-AIP Engine is our first attempt to deliver that shape.
-It ingests unstructured project data packages — PDFs, spreadsheets, scans, photographs — and produces a structured Dossier Digitale Strutturato (DDS) that conforms to the schema we have been developing on live engagements.
+AIP Engine is our first attempt at that shape.
+It ingests unstructured project packages — PDFs, spreadsheets, scans, photographs — and produces a structured Dossier Digitale Strutturato (DDS) that conforms to the schema we develop on live deals.

-The product is deliberately narrow at this stage.
-It serves the first users we understand best: investors running acquisition-side due diligence on Italian renewable assets, asset managers onboarding new mandates, and lenders reviewing bankability for project finance.
+The product is deliberately narrow.
+It serves the three profiles we know best: investors running acquisition-side DD on Italian renewable assets, asset managers onboarding new mandates, lenders reviewing bankability for project finance.

-We expect the schema to evolve.
-We expect the input coverage to expand.
-We do not expect the underlying conviction to change: infrastructure data needs a standard format, and the most credible way to build one is from the receiving end of the transaction, not from the issuing end.
+The schema will evolve.
+The input coverage will expand.
+The underlying conviction won’t: infrastructure data needs a standard format, and the most credible place to build it is from the receiving end of the transaction, not from the issuing end.

-If any of this resonates — either as a user of a product like this, or as a collaborator on the schema itself — we would like to hear from you.
+If this resonates — either as a user or as a collaborator on the schema itself — write to us.